 Although you are not legally obligated to have a non-disclosure agreement attorney create an NDA, it is highly recommended.
 Over the years, our attorneys have seen too many NDAs – drafted by other firms, internal counsel or, worse, from a downloaded template – that were invalidated by a technicality, leaving a business owner or enterprise exposed to unexpected and unfair competition.

 “Involve an attorney experienced in drafting nondisclosure agreements,” recommends Managing Shareholder Trey Hendershot “so that all of your true confidential information is covered, and the agreement gives you the full force and effect you’re trying to accomplish.”

 Contact a Texas Non-Disclosure Agreement Attorney for Help

 When it comes to legal matters and creating contracts, it is always in your best interest to get expert advice from a qualified attorney.
 Rely on our expertise to help you; the attorneys at Hendershot Cowart P.C. have been drafting enforceable business contracts since 1987.
 After all, a signed agreement will not protect your business if it is unenforceable under Texas or federal law.

 Our business law attorneys at Hendershot Cowart P.C. offer highly informed, reliable counsel for businesses focused on protecting trade secrets and intellectual property.
-To schedule a one-hour consultation, call or contact us online.
+To schedule a one-hour consultation with a non-disclosure agreement lawyer, call or contact us online.